ASebastianRodriguez/SDCE_Object-Detection-in-an-Urban-Environment/README.md

 <p>&nbsp;</p>

 ### **Build:**
-Build the image with:
+Build the image with: <br />

 `docker build -t project-dev -f Dockerfile .`

 <p>&nbsp;</p>

-Create a container with:
+Create a container with:<br />
-`docker run --gpus all -v <PATH TO LOCAL PROJECT FOLDER>:/app/project/ --network=host -ti project-dev bash`
+`docker run --gpus all -v <PATH TO LOCAL PROJECT FOLDER>:/app/project/ --network=host -ti project-dev bash` and any other flag you find useful to your system (eg, `--shm-size`).

 <p>&nbsp;</p>

-and any other flag you find useful to your system (eg, `--shm-size`).

-<p>&nbsp;</p>

 ### **Set up:**
-Once in container, you will need to install gsutil, which you can easily do by running:
+Once in container, you will need to install gsutil, which you can easily do by running:<br />
 `curl https://sdk.cloud.google.com | bash`

 <p>&nbsp;</p>

-Once gsutil is installed and added to your path, you can auth using:
+Once gsutil is installed and added to your path, you can auth using:<br />
 `gcloud auth login`

 ### **Debug:**